 The Centers for Disease Control and Prevention (CDC) recommends children ages 6-17 years participate in at least 60 minutes of physical activity per day.
-According to the CDC, by implementing strategies that help students stay healthy and physically active through the use of brief classroom activity breaks (i.e.., 5-10 minutes) are associated with improved:
+According to the CDC, implementing strategies that help students stay healthy and physically active through the use of brief classroom activity breaks (i.e.., 5-10 minutes) is associated with improved:

 - Cognitive performance: attention, concentration

 - Educational outcomes: standardized test scores, reading literacy scores, math fluency

 Beach Cities Health District supports local public schools by incorporating Classroom Activity Breaks, a moderate intensity activity break based on research from Instant Recess®.
 The program was scientifically designed to maximize energy expenditure and enjoyment while minimizing injury risk and perceived exertion.